cncf-csi/specs/README.md

 This section of the spec describes how data service providers are deployed by orchestration software.
 For example, these providers can be packaged as Linux Containers and they would need to be depoyed on the physical infrastructure by the orchestration software.
 This is specified in [api/bootstrap.go](api/bootstrap.go).

 ## Runtime communication between the scheduler and the data service
 Once the data service has been deployed, there are 4 specific interfaces that schedulers and data service providers need to implement.
 This is specified in [api/provider.go](api/provider.go).
+The scheduler and the provider could communicate via a runtime `UNIX sock` file on the agent host machine (TBD).

 ### 1. Discovery of Data Services
 Applications that rely on data services should be able to dynamically discover where the provisioned resources are available.
 The data service API should also be able to influence where and when these services should be scheduled based on the underlying constraints.